Chow Mo-wan: Someone must have made the first move.

 The current international chessboard is marked by uncertainty, rumours, and signals that are often deliberately opaque.
 Reports of investigations or disciplinary actions within the People’s Liberation Army leadership—such as speculation surrounding senior figures in the Central Military Commission—do not point to fragmentation, but rather to a single underlying reality: China’s political system is more unified than at any point since the Maoist era.

-Xi Jinping is no longer merely the most powerful leader of the People’s Republic of China.
-He has become the embodiment of the state itself.
-Party, government, and military authority converge in his figure, and Xi Jinping’s philosophy is no longer just an ideological line, but the organising principle of governance.
 The elimination of factionalism and conflicts of interest has produced a form of centralised authority that is striking even by the standards of the Chinese Communist Party.
 From a Western democratic perspective, this system is often described as a dictatorship.
 Yet such a label explains little.
 What we, western people, observe instead is a different mode of governance, one in which institutional roles exist but are hierarchically subordinated to a single political centre.
 For post-Mao China, this is an exceptional model of power, breaking decisively with the collective leadership that defined the Hu Jintao era.

 This evolution can be interpreted through Yan Xuetong’s theory of moral realism.
 Yan argues that great powers rise and fall not because they adhere to liberal values such as democracy or the rule of law, but because of their ability to exercise moral authority, understood as credibility, strategic consistency, and responsibility toward allies.